 So... in the name of tradition my sentiment to you...

 Merry Christmas!
 May you be blessed this holiday season and all year through!

 I know I'm dating myself by writing this... however,I fondly remember using the following technologies in the office:

 GestetnerMachine - A great way to obtain multi-copies of a document and tone your shoulders at the same time.
-Telegraph The only way to arrange the date and time for long distance call (because it super-expensive to talk on the phone)!
-Dial telephone That good-old-dial phone had a LOT of benefits.
-For one, the dial's rotation time gave you TIME to THINK before you opened your mouth to speak.
-Busy Signal The beep-beep-beep may have been annoying if you were the one trying to get through, however taking your phone OFF the HOOK was the best way to send the message that you didn't want to talk and it was absolutely the best way to take a break.
+Telegraph The only way to arrange the date and time for a long distance call.
+In those days it was super-expensive to talk on the phone so people planned talk in advance of talking.
+Dial telephone That good-old-dial phone had a lot of benefits.
+For one, the dial's rotation gave people time to think before speaking.
+This way they didn't blurt the first message that popped into their head.
+Busy Signals The beep-beep-beep may have been annoying if you were the one trying to get through.
+If you were the person on the other end, however, taking the phone off the hook was the best way to send the message that you didn't want to talk and it was absolutely the best way to take get work done at your desk.
 Inter-office memos Four pages - white, pink, yellow and green.
 Every page had a different meaning and everyone knew what the meaning was.
 There were no multiple messages.
-No never-ending streams of emails.
-Sigh...
-It was bliss.
+No never-ending streams of emails on the same subject.
+White/pink = Message Sent.
+Yellow/green = Reply Received.
+Job done.
+Issue resolved.
 Liquid Paper A dab of liquid paper took a full minute to dry.
-If you tried to rush liquid paper you had start over.
-Today I need to rely on my Apple Watch to remind me to take a breathing break.
+In that minute you took a break.
+Doodled.
+Thought.
+Reflected.
+Ahhh - the memory...
 Typewriters And people complain of carpal tunnel... pshaw!
-Try pounding out an full page letter on a standard Underwood!
+Try pounding out a full page letter on a standard Underwood!
 It's not for ninnies!
-Fax machines Okay... not that long ago... but a dinosaur by today's standards.
+Facsimile Not that long ago a fax was the way to send and receive - it seems like a dinosaur by today's standards.